 – The continent puzzle map extension activity – the child pin pokes continent outline after tracing a continent.

 Here are a few examples introducing pin activity to children:

 This activity as you can see requires continuous adult supervision and can’t be left on a shelf as the child can easily hurt themselves if the materials are not used correctly.

 I use giant push pins that are easy for little fingers to grasp and shape images with thick outlines.

 Print picture outline on regular paper or construction paper, cut cards to match your push pin mat size.
 Place cards in a box on a tray along with a push pin or the Montessori puncher, corkboard or wool mat, and construction paper cards to match the size of your push pin cards.

 Invite the child to punch holes on the line and take him or her to the window to look through the light and make sure the holes are close together.
-Gently show them how to separate punched shape from the rest of the paper, get a glue stick and glue it to the construction card.
+Show them how to separate punched shape from the rest of the paper carefully without wrapping paper, get a glue stick, and glue it to the construction paper.
 The child may also like to color the shape first.